 Authorities from the Oklahoma Department of Agriculture, Food and Forestry (ODAFF) strongly urge that untreated firewood be used near where it was cut and ask that you never move firewood from an area under quarantine for insects or diseases.
-Transporting firewood is how invasive pests often move from one area to another and move greater distances than they would in natural dispersal.
-Emerald ash borer was detected in Delaware County, OK in 2016 and this year in three new counties, Carter, Choctaw, and McCurtain; it is also increasing in nearby states.
+Transporting firewood is how invasive pests often move from one area to another and are able to move greater distances than they would in natural dispersal.
+Emerald ash borer was detected in Delaware County, OK in 2016 and now has been confirmed in three new counties, Carter, Choctaw, and McCurtain; it is also increasing in nearby states.
 Much of this new infestation is due to movement of infested wood – you can help slow the spread!

 It is a violation of state law to bring untreated firewood into Oklahoma from any quarantined areas.
 Pests of high concern include Spotted Lanternfly, Asian Longhorn Beetle, Imported Fire Ant, Emerald Ash Borer, Spongy Moth, Thousand Cankers Disease of Black Walnut, and Sudden Oak Death.
-These and other harmful tree pests are known to spread to new areas on firewood and can cause irreversible damage to forests.
+These and other harmful tree pests are known to spread to new areas on firewood and can cause irreversible damage.

 The southern third of Oklahoma is already included in the federally regulated red imported fire ant quarantine.
 Hay, sod, nursery plants and large loads of firewood should not be taken out of the following Oklahoma counties without treatment or a compliance agreement: Atoka, Bryan, Carter, Choctaw, Coal, Comanche, Cotton, Garvin, Jackson, Jefferson, Johnston, Latimer, Le Flore, Love, Marshall, McCurtain, Murray, Pittsburg, Pontotoc, Pushmataha, Stephens, and Tillman.